ssalma2002/ssalma2002/README.md

 * 🌍  I'm based in Cairo
 * ✉️  You can contact me at [21P0148@eng.asu.edu.eg](mailto:21P0148@eng.asu.edu.eg)
 * 🚀  I'm currently working on CS50 Introduction to Python and Front End Specialization by Meta on Coursera
-* 🧠  I'm learning Python and Web Devolpment
+* 🧠  I'm learning AI and Web Devolpment
 * 🤝  I'm open to collaborating on Flutter and Web devolpment

 <a href="https://www.github.com/ssalma2002" target="_blank" rel="noreferrer"><img